Darkace01/control-suite-woocommerce/README.md

 ## Description

-WooCommerce Control Suite is a comprehensive WordPress plugin that gives you complete control over your WooCommerce store operations.
+Commerce Control Suite is a comprehensive WordPress plugin that gives you complete control over your WooCommerce store operations.
 Manage order restrictions, payment gateway rules, and shipping event webhooks all from one powerful dashboard.

 ## Features